All Products

 user_cohort_true_y]

-# Create a Responsible AI dashboard.
+# Create the Responsible AI dashboard

 metric_frame_tf = ResponsibleAIDashboard(rai_insights, cohort_list=cohort_list, feature_flights="dataBalanceExperience")

-# Specify the URL link.
+# Set the URL for redirection

 metric_frame_tf.config['baseUrl'] = 'https://{}-proxy-{}.dsw-gateway-{}.data.aliyun.com'.format(